Home » Barcelona » Barcelona Zoo tickets

 Aviarium

-Barcelona Zoo has an extensive range of birds from different continents.
+The zoo in Barcelona has an extensive range of birds from different continents.

-The facility was initially constructed in 1970 and renovated in 2002 to represent the varied ecosystems seen in the American, Asian and African jungles.
+The facility was initially constructed in 1970 and renovated in 2002 to represent the varied ecosystems of the American, Asian, and African jungles.

-Barcelona Zoo Aviary is upgraded as per the respective natural habitat of the 70 types of birds that live here.
+The aviary has been upgraded to match the respective natural habitat of the 70 types of birds living here.

 The Farm

-The Farm, also popularly known as the Children’s Zoo, is a hot favorite amongst the youngest visitors.
+The Farm, popularly known as the Children’s Zoo, is a hot favorite among the youngest visitors.

 It has goats, ponies, cows, sheep, pigs, horses, rabbits, asses, field mice, etc.

-Don’t miss out on the Catalon donkey, a species that was on the verge of extinction.
+Don’t miss out on the Catalon donkey, a species on the verge of extinction.

 Children can pet and interact with these animals.

-Small Primates Gallery has natural living environments that have been created for the primates to be at home.
+Small Primates Gallery has natural living environments created for the primates to be at home.

 Primates Gallery in Barcelona Zoo